 (Full Disclosure: Toyota of Japan loaned us a Century to drive for a few days with a full tank of gas.)

-Amazingly, in its 52-year history there have only been three generations of Century.
+Amazingly, in its 52-year history, there have only been three generations of Century.
 The latest one made its public debut on its 50th anniversary at the 2017 Tokyo Motor Show.

 It’s gone all modern and eco-friendly with a polar bear-hugging 5.0-liter V8 hybrid under the bonnet, replacing the second-generation’s much-discussed but rarely-heard V12.

 The Century in unashamedly aimed towards Japanese buyers and Japanese buyers only.
-The Century isn’t fussed about S-Classes, Flying Spurs, or even Ghosts.
+The Century isn’t fussed about like S-Classes, Flying Spurs, or even Ghosts.
 It doesn’t need to compete with them on a global scale because it’s not meant to.

 The Century is a rare breed today: a car designed for one single market.
 It’s one of the best cars because of it.